stfnwong/z8t/README.md

 ### TODO : Most of everything
 - Assembler is in progress.
 - Disassembler is not started.
-- Emulator is not started.
+- Emulator is started, but very incomplete.

+The careful reader will be able to deduce that I have no format background in parsing, lexing, etc.

 ## Requirements
 - Catch2 (included)